Course and Program Guidelines

-- Proposals that do not demonstrate that student projects could be supported beyond the classroom.
+- Proposals that do not demonstrate that the most promising student teams and technologies will be supported beyond the classroom.

 The Principal Investigator takes primary responsibility for the proposal and will have overall responsibility for the grant and reporting.
 Ideally, a tenured or tenure-track faculty and/or staff member serves as the Principal Investigator.
 Co-PIs are allowed but 1 lead PI must be identified.
-Students cannot serve as Principal Investigators.
+Students may not serve as Principal Investigators.

 The NCIIA defines the Administrative Contact as a grants administrator or fiscal officer authorized to commit the institution to the terms of the grant.
-Often, the AC is someone in your institution's Office of Sponsored Research or an administrator able to manage grant funding within a department or school.
-Neither the Principal Investigator nor students may serve as the AC.
+Often, the AC is someone in your institution's Office of Sponsored Programs/Research or an administrator able to manage grant funding within a department or school.
+Principal Investigators, other faculty, and students may not serve as the AC.

 The Department Chair (or equivalent) will need to indicate his/her awareness of and support for your proposal as a demonstration of institutional commitment to the proposed program or project.